aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 1. Open your new `<STAGE>.yaml` file and uncomment `awsRegion` and `awsRegionShortName`. `aws-region` value can be one of the values on this [table](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions), under the `Region` column. `awsRegionName` can be a two or three letter abbreviation for that region, of your own choosing.
 The `awsRegion` value will determine which region SWBv2 is deployed in.
 1. Uncomment `rootUserEmail` and provide the main account user's email address
 1. Uncomment `cognitoDomain` and provide a unique string that will be used for the cognito domain.
 This should be an alphanumeric string (hyphens allowed) that does not conflict with any other existing cognito domains.
-1. If running your Lambda locally, `userPoolId`, `clientId`, and `clientSecret` will need to be set after the first execution of `cdk-deploy` as seen below under "Deploy the code".
+1. If running your Lambda locally, `userPoolId`, `webUiClientId`, `webUiClientSecret` and `programmaticAccessClientId` will need to be set after the first execution of `cdk-deploy` as seen below under "Deploy the code".
 You will then need to re-run `STAGE=<STAGE> rushx cdk-deploy`.
 1. Run `chmod 777 <STAGE>.yaml` to allow local script to read the file

 ### Setup CDK